AndreasMuehlmann/hnefatafl/README.md

 - In static evaluation it matters who was to move first initially and not at depth 0
 - To remove checks for who is to move, cache the value in game
+- Don't use move when thinking time is over
 - reimplement draw only with the history for the current move and check if no move is available